 Accounts receivable and prepaid and other current assets are financial assets with carrying values that approximate fair value due to their short-term nature.
-Short-term accounts payable, accrued liabilities, receipts in advance and deferred revenue and other short-term liabilities are financial liabilities with carrying values that approximate fair value due to their short-term nature.
-For short-term receivables and payables, the Group estimated fair values using the discounted cash flow method, which is unobservable in the market.
+Short-term accounts payable, accrued liabilities, receipts in advance and deferred revenue, short-term bank loans and other short-term liabilities are financial liabilities with carrying values that approximate fair value due to their short-term nature.
+For short-term receivables and payables, the Group estimated fair values using the discounted cash flow method.
 The Group classifies the valuation technique as Level 2 of fair value measurements.